git-emran/DevNotes/Interview-Prep/Design-interview/1️⃣ Design - Phase 1.md

   I'm Emran Hossain, `a Product Designer and a Fullstack Developer` with over nine years of experience building on B2B and SaaS platforms -
   - Currently leading as a product lead
     Alternate Answer
-    I am Emran Hossain, a dedicated Software Deisgner and Engineer with over 9 years of experience, specializing in creating compelling and customer-centric solutions, especially for B2B & SaaS startups.
+    I am Emran Hossain, a dedicated Software Designer and Engineer with over 9 years of experience, specializing in creating compelling and customer-centric solutions, especially for B2B & SaaS startups.
 Throughout my career, I've had the privilege of working in diverse markets including Dubai, the USA, the UK, Germany, India and Bangladesh which has given me a unique global perspective.
 Additionally, I am an Agile enthusiast, which means I thrive in environments that value collaboration, rapid iteration, and customer feedback.
 Beyond my professional life, I am a passionate gamer and am currently learning Jujitsu

-    Someone asked me the traits of the best individual contributer that I've seen at a startup.
+    Someone asked me the traits of the best individual contributor that I've seen at a startup.
     My answer:
   1. Made it through the messy (most ambiguous) part of team building without loosing enthusiasm or optimism
   2. Exceeded individual expectations WHILE also taking on special projects